Tetsuya Naito: Forming Los Ingobernables de Japón and rise to stardom (2015–2019)

-Dual champion and Evil's betrayal (2019–present)
+Championship reigns and departure (2019–2025)

-Naito participated in the 2019 G1 Climax, in which he finished 2nd, with a 5-4 record, losing in the final match of the B block to the man who would go on to win the block, Jay White.
+Naito participated in the 2019 G1 Climax, in which he finished second, with a 5–4 record, losing in the final match of the B block to the man who would go on to win the block, Jay White.
 Naito's loss to White led to a match between them at Destruction in Kobe, in which Naito lost the IWGP Intercontinental Championship in the night's main event.
 At Power Struggle, Naito came out to confront Jay White and propose a match between them at Wrestle Kingdom 14 for the IWGP Intercontinental Championship, also expressing his desire to be the first man to hold both the IWGP Intercontinental Championship and the IWGP Heavyweight Championship at the same time.
 White proceeded to call out both IWGP Heavyweight Champion Kazuchika Okada, and G1 Climax 29 winner Kota Ibushi.
-During a heated argument; Ibushi, Naito, and White conveyed their wish to be the first "Dual Champion," while Okada said that he only cared about the IWGP Heavyweight Championship.
+During a heated argument; Ibushi, Naito, and White conveyed their wish to be the first "Dual Champion", while Okada said that he only cared about the IWGP Heavyweight Championship.
 A vote was set up for fans, where they decided for a match for both championships at Wrestle Kingdom 14, which was dubbed the "Double Gold Dash".
 During the first night of Wrestle Kingdom 14 on January 4, 2020, Naito defeated White to win the Intercontinental Championship, before going on to defeat Okada the following night to win the Heavyweight Championship, becoming the first person to hold both championships simultaneously.
-After the match, Naito was attacked by Kenta.
+After the match, whilst attempting to close out the show with his signature roll-call, Naito was attacked by Kenta.
 A match between Naito and Kenta was set up for The New Beginning in Osaka where both championships would be defended; Naito emerged as the victor.

 On July 11, Naito came down to the ring to celebrate Evil's New Japan Cup win but would instead be attacked by his stablemate.
-Evil was eventually joined by members of the Bullet Club, establishing himself as a heel and defecting from Los Ingobernables de Japon for the Bullet Club.
+Evil was eventually joined by members of Bullet Club, establishing himself as a heel and defecting from Los Ingobernables de Japón.
 At Dominion in Osaka-jo Hall on July 12, Naito lost both championships to Evil, ending his reigns at 188 and 189 days respectively.
 However, Naito would win back both titles at Summer Struggle in Jingu, making him a three-time IWGP Heavyweight Champion and a record six-time IWGP Intercontinental Champion.
 From September to October, Naito competed in the 2020 G1 Climax in the B Block, but did not win, and finished with 12 points (six wins and three losses).
 At Power Struggle on November 7, Naito defeated Evil once again to retain the IWGP Heavyweight and Intercontinental Championships.
 During the first night of Wrestle Kingdom 15 on January 4, 2021, Naito lost the championships to Ibushi, thus ending both his reigns at 128 days and with one title defense.
 At Castle Attack on February 28, Naito faced Ibushi for the Intercontinental Championship, but was defeated.